-A good example is when you have first, last, and middle names in separate columns and you need to join these together into one name.
+A good example is when you have first, last, and middle names in separate columns and you want to join these together into one name.

 In this example, we have first, middle, and last names shown separately in a table.
 I'll use simple concatenation to join these separate names together into a single name.

-The easiest way to concatenate is to use operator for concatenation, the ampersand character.
+The easiest way to concatenate is to use the operator for concatenation: the ampersand character.
 For example, I can join Susan and Brown using the formula =B5&D5.

-Literal text needs to be enclosed in double quotes, and I need to add a second ampersand to formula, since I'm now joining 3 items - cell B5, a space, and cell D5 - instead of just two.
+Literal text needs to be enclosed in double quotes, and I need to add a second ampersand to the formula since I'm now joining three items—cell B6, a space, and cell D6—instead of just two.

 I can take the same approach to include the middle initial of the name.
 I just need to add two spaces as literal text.

 However, notice that if I copy this formula down, I get an extra space in the name Tom Smith since there is no middle initial.